axiros/dotfiles/README.md

 Version managed general config settings for standardized environments.

+## TODO

-> TODO: This is a first shot => Missing: A installer which can merge in personal deviations and adapt to
+This is a first shot

-> pref-sets, OS and deploy environments.
+Missing an installer/meta data mgmt which can

+- merge in personal deviations
+- adapt to
+    - pref-sets
+    - OS
+    - deploy environments
+    - tool availability